Cardiff: Norman occupation and Middle Ages

-In 1081 William I, King of England, began work on the castle keep within the walls of the old Roman fort.
+In 1081 William I, King of England visited Cardiff as part of an armed pilgrimage across South Wales and ordered work to begin on the castle keep within the walls of the old Roman fort.
 Cardiff Castle has been at the heart of the city ever since.
 The castle was substantially altered and extended during the Victorian period by John Crichton-Stuart, 3rd Marquess of Bute, and the architect William Burges.
 Original Roman work can, however, still be distinguished in the wall facings.

 A town grew up under the castle, consisting mainly of settlers from England.
 Cardiff had a population of between 1,500 and 2,000 in the Middle Ages – a normal size for a Welsh town in the period.
 It was the centre of the Norman Marcher Lordship of Glamorgan.
 By the end of the 13th century, Cardiff was the only town in Wales with a population exceeding 2,000, although it remained relatively small compared with notable towns in England and continued to be contained within its walls, which were begun as a wooden palisade in the early 12th century.
 It was of sufficient size and importance to receive a series of charters, notably in 1331 from William La Zouche, Lord of Glamorgan through marriage with the de Clare family, Edward III in 1359, then Henry IV in 1400, and later Henry VI.